1. The First Anglo-Burmese War began in __________.

 Explanation: Curzon pursued the 1904 Younghusband expedition into Tibet, impacting Bhutan as well.

-75. The long-term impact of the Duar War was:
+75. The long-term impact of the Duar War was__________.

 A) Bhutan isolated internationally but protected by Britain